Slow Cooker Salisbury Steak Meatballs (Frozen Meatballs)

 1 bag (26 oz) frozen meatballs

 • In a mixing bowl, whisk together the beef broth, brown gravy mix packet, onion soup mix packet, ketchup, and Worcestershire sauce until well combined.
-Pour this over the frozen meatballs and stir everything together.Ā
+Pour this over the frozen meatballs and stir everything together.

-2 cups beef broth, 1 packet brown gravy mix, 1 packet onion soup mix, 2 tablespoons ketchup, 1 tablespoon Worcestershire sauce
+2 cups reduced-sodium beef broth, 1 packet brown gravy mix, 1 packet onion soup mix, 2 tablespoons ketchup, 1 tablespoon Worcestershire sauce

 • When the cook time is done mix together the cornstarch and cold water in a small bowl with a fork.
-Stir the cornstarch slurry into the crockpot and allow it cook for an additional 10 minutes or until the gravy has thickened.Ā
+Stir the cornstarch slurry into the crockpot and allow it cook for an additional 10 minutes or until the gravy has thickened.

 2 tablespoons cornstarch, 2 tablespoons cold water